ECP-WarpX/impactx/docs/source/usage/parameters.rst

     This box is rectangular, and thus its extent is given here by the coordinates of the lower corner (``geometry.prob_lo``) and upper corner (``geometry.prob_hi``).
     The first axis of the coordinates is x and the last is z.

-    Note: particles that move outside the simulation domain are removed.

 .. _running-cpp-parameters-bc: